Energy and climate change

 The Federal Government must continue to work on practical approaches that recognise the scale of the challenge, the mining industry’s determination to contribute, and the economic and social imperative to continue to promote and grow Australian mining as an enabler of the global transition.

-By 2030, to meet demand for electricity storage alone, the world will require 50 new lithium mines, 60 new nickel mines and 17 cobalt mines.
+To meet demand for electricity storage alone, the world will require 50 new lithium mines, 60 new nickel mines and 17 cobalt mines.
 Global mining investment is expected to increase by US$100 billion annually from current levels to produce the mineral commodities required for the world to achieve net-zero emissions by 2050.

 To build the amount of renewable energy technology required to meet our emissions targets, Australia needs more of our critical minerals out of the ground.
 More lithium for batteries, more copper for solar panels and transmission lines, and more cobalt for electric vehicles.